viralmutant/elastalert2/docs/source/ruletypes.rst

 ``kibana_discover_app_url``: The url of the Kibana Discover application used to generate the ``kibana_discover_url`` variable.
 This value can use `$VAR` and `${VAR}` references to expand environment variables.
-This value should be relative to the base kibana url defined by ``kibana_url`` and will vary depending on your installation.
+If ``kibana_url`` is specified as well then this value should be relative to the base kibana url defined by ``kibana_url`` and will vary depending on your installation.
+If ``kibana_url`` is not specified, then this value should include the base url too.

 ``kibana_discover_app_url: app/discover#/``